gonjavi/JavaScriptTesting/README.md

 > This project is focus on unit testing with JavaScript, the idea is to write tests for some functions, and then make them pass.

+This app tests the following functions:
+ - Capitalize(string) takes a string and returns that string with the first character capitalized.
+ - ReverseString(string) takes a string and returns it reversed.
+ - Calculator object that contains the basic operations: add, subtract, divide, and multiply.
+ - Caesar Cipher.
+Read about it
+ - Array Analysis.
+Write a function that takes an array of numbers and returns an object with the following properties: average, min, max, and length.

 ## Built With

 - HTML5
 - JavaScript
+- Bootstrap
 - Visual Code

 ## Live Demo